-6 tips to keep your wedding dress safe before your wedding
+6 tips on how to store your wedding dress before your wedding

 Every little girl dreams of walking down the aisle in the perfect wedding dress.
 Finding the perfect dress can make or break your wedding.
 So you scour every rack in every store to try on countless different styles until you find it – “the one”.
 But what should you do with it until your wedding, which is months away?
 How will you be sure that your dress will be kept safe?
 (And we mean safe from damage, not safe from your finance’s curious eyes!)
 Here are some easy steps you can take to make sure your wedding dress makes it to your wedding day without damage.